-Surface – Copper Ore Molybdenum Recovery Circuit – On November 3, 2016, an explosion occurred when incompatible chemicals were mixed in a tank.
-A miner unloaded a truckload of sodium hydrosulfide (NaHS) solution into a chemical storage tank that contained calcium polysulfide (CaPS) solution.
-NaHS and CaPS are hazardous chemicals that give off hydrogen sulfide (H2S), a flammable and toxic gas that produces a “rotten-egg” odor.
+Surface – Copper Ore Molybdenum Recovery Circuit – On November 3, 2016, an explosion occurred when a miner unloaded a truckload of sodium hydrosulfide (NaHS) solution using compressed air into a chemical storage tank that contained calcium polysulfide (CaPS) solution.
+Both NaHS and CaPS give off hydrogen sulfide (H2S), a flammable and toxic gas that produces a “rotten-egg” odor.
 The operator had installed a charcoal filter on the tank’s vent line to control the odors.
-When these chemicals came into contact in the tank, an explosive concentration of H2S gas was liberated.
-The concentration of H2S exceeded the filter’s capacity, resulting in a chemical reaction generating enough heat to ignite the filter.
-H2S vapors in the tank ignited causing a violent explosion damaging the tank, surrounding area, and building.
-This accident occurred because the operator changed its processes, which resulted in the mixing of incompatible chemicals.
+Each chemical had been off-loaded individually without incident, but when these chemicals came into contact in the tank, an explosive concentration of H2S gas was liberated that exceeded the filter’s design capacity.
+A rapid generation of heat resulted and the charcoal filter ignited.
+The filter was not equipped with a flame arrestor.
+After the compressed air was turned off, H2S vapors in the tank ignited causing a violent explosion damaging the tank, surrounding area, and building.
+This accident occurred because the operator changed its process using a system which was not properly designed.

-• Prior to implementing a process change, such as the introduction of a new chemical, thoroughly evaluate hazards, including chemical compatibility and reactivity.
+- Prior to implementing a process change, such as a new mixture of chemicals, thoroughly evaluate potential hazards.

-• Conduct continuous H2S monitoring in areas where it may be liberated.
+- Conduct continuous H2S monitoring in areas where it may accumulate.

-• Do not use pressurized air to off-load NaHS solution.
+- Do not use pressurized air to off-load NaHS solution without appropriate controls.